gtllien/test-status-report/README.md

 * `layout`: Specifies the Liquid template to use for rendering the page.
 Use the value `post` for the page layout.

 * `title`: The title of the incident report.
 This is what will be displayed on the page.
+If title is not added, it will default to the site's page title.

 * `date`: The date and time the report is created.
 The format is `YYYY-MM-DD HH:MM:SS +/-TTTT`.
 The time zone offset (`-0700` in the example) is optional but recommended.

 * `collection`: The name of the directory in which the reports are stored.
 Use the value `incidents`

 * `tags`: A list of keywords related to the post.
 Useful for searchability and creating related content links.
+The value should be the service(s) affected.
+Please refer to the below list of pre-defined tags to use (should be case-sensitive).
+  - AccountsAPI
+  - InstancesAPI
+  - MediaAPI
+  - AuthAPI
+  - AccountsUI
+  - ManagerUI
+  - WebEngine
+  - GCP

 ### Step 4: Write the Incident Report Content